ztp-at/RKSV/README.md

 Note that this operation can result in an inconsistent state as the start receipt is lost and the start receipt of the (n-Target+1)st register can not be verified.

+The `updateCashRegister` command updates the state of the n-Target-th cash register as if the DEP in `dep export file` had been verified.
+If an AES key is specified in `base64 AES key file`, the turnover counter is updated as well.

 The `setLastReceiptJWS` command sets the last known receipt for the nth cash register to the given value.